Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Information Flow Dynamics in VideoLLMs

 \section{Information Flow Dynamics in VideoLLMs}

-In this section, we investigate the behaviors of VideoLLMs in VideoQA tasks.
-Our analyses reveal effective information flow pathways of VideoLLMs and organize into four key findings: (1) temporal interactions occur effectively among video tokens in the early-to-middle layers (\S\ref{sec:temporal}); (2) video information is selectively propagated to their relevant temporal reasoning vocabulary tokens and integrated with textual information (\S\ref{sec:flow_integ}); and (3) answer generation emerges near the completion of the video-language integration and progresses through the mid-to-late layers (\S\ref{sec:answer_gen}).
-We further discuss the impact of discarding ineffective information flow pathways of VideoLLMs on the VideoQA performance (\S\ref{sec:eff_info_flow}).
-We present the analysis setup (§\ref{sec:analysis_setup}) and provide detailed examinations in the following sections.
+We investigate the behaviors of VideoLLMs in VideoQA tasks.
+Our analyses reveal effective information flow pathways of VideoLLMs, leading to four key findings: (1) temporal interactions are primarily established among video tokens in the early-to-middle layers (\S\ref{sec:temporal}); (2) video information is selectively propagated to corresponding temporal reasoning vocabulary tokens and integrated with textual information (\S\ref{sec:flow_integ}); and (3) answer generation emerges near the completion of the video-language integration and progresses through the mid-to-late layers (\S\ref{sec:answer_gen}).
+We further discuss the impact of pruning ineffective information flow pathways of VideoLLMs on the VideoQA performance (\S\ref{sec:eff_info_flow}).
+We present the analysis setup (\S\ref{sec:analysis_setup}) and provide a detailed discussion in the following sections.
 Our analyses focus on multiple-choice VideoQA samples for structured evaluation, with open-ended question extensions in the Appendix (\S\ref{sec:open_ended}).